organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

   - @EnableOAuth2Client is used to config a client
   - @EnableAuthorizationServer is used to config a server
 - Client dependency spring-boot-starter-oauth2-client

+## rabbit mq

+- small messages are preferred when using asynchronous messaging (ID instead of entire object)
+- use string with json object inside:
+  - no implicit marshalling needed (better performance)
+  - string objects are readable in console